 The Deception of Pride

-The mistake that we make is to look at the greatest obstacle in our lives regarding forgiveness and grieve over the fact that we can’t muster up enough energy to just "let it go."
-Don’t do that to yourself.
-That is the same as a person looking at Mount Everest and become discouraged because he knows that he can’t climb it.
+The mistake that we make is to look at the greatest obstacle in our lives regarding forgiveness and grieve over the fact that we can?t muster up enough energy to just “let it go.”
+Don?t do that to yourself.
+That is the same as a person looking at Mount Everest and become discouraged because he knows that he can?t climb it.
 The problem is that he is looking at Mount Everest when he just started his mountain climbing classes.
-He shouldn’t expect to be able to climb Mount Everest.
-That is perhaps a goal a long ways off.
+He shouldn?t expect to be able to climb Mount Everest.
+That may be a distant goal.
 At the present time just deal with where you are and not where you think you should be.
 Above all, practice, practice, and practice some more.